-More about Kensington Market
+Interesting Facts about Kensington Market

-The current area started in 1815, when the area was secured for a large estate by George Taylor Denison, one of the wealthiest landowners in Canada at the time.
+The current area started in 1815, when the land was secured for a large estate by George Taylor Denison, one of the wealthiest landowners in Canada at the time.
 A few decades later, the land was split into small plots and sold to immigrants.